Pull to refresh

 First U.S. site to administer gene therapy for genetic hearing loss

 Children born profoundly deaf can now hear their parents' voices.
-A single injection of gene therapy into the inner ear has restored hearing in dozens of patients with genetic deafness, moving some forms of lifelong hearing loss from permanent disability into the treatable category.
-The effect is rapid—most patients recover hearing within weeks—and sustained over at least two years of follow-up.
+A single injection of gene therapy into the inner ear restored hearing in dozens of patients, moving genetic deafness from permanent disability to treatable condition.
+The effect is rapid—most patients recover hearing within weeks and retain it for at least two years.